Ground Rules for the Search (to be approved as part of the Faculty Search Report I)

 Student members of the search committee should meet all candidates brought to campus.
 The candidate should be given the opportunity to meet with the Work-Family Commission.

-We recommend that all candidates meet with a member of the President's Advisory Committee on Diversity.
 The chairs of Asian American Studies, Black Studies, and Chicano Studies, and Queer Resource Center should also be contacted as appropriate to arrange meetings with candidates.

 The department should make sure that all other interested parties are aware of the campus visit schedules and have an opportunity to see the candidates.
 This is especially important in the case of candidates with interdisciplinary interests.
 Please advertise your candidate lectures in The Claremont Colleges events calendar (http://www.calendar.claremont.edu).